aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/manage-text/wordart/_index.md

 portion.PortionFormat.EffectFormat.GlowEffect.Radius = 7;
 ```

-Here is the result:
+The result of the operation:

 ![todo:image_alt_text](image-20200930114621-7.png)

+{{% alert color="primary" %}}

-You may change the parameters of shadow, display and glow in your way.
-Note, that the effect properties are set on each text portion separately.
+You can change the parameters for shadow, display, and glow.
+The effects’ properties get set on each portion of the text separately.

+{{% /alert %}}

+### Using Transformations in WordArt

-Let's set Transform property, that is inherent in the entire block of text:
+We use the Transform property (inherent in the entire block of text) through this code:
 ``` csharp
 textFrame.TextFrameFormat.Transform = TextShapeType.ArchUpPour;
 ```

-The result is the following:
+The result:

 ![todo:image_alt_text](image-20200930114712-8.png)

+{{% alert color="primary" %}}

-Both PowerPoint and Aspose.Slides API have a number of predefined transformation types.
+Both Microsoft PowerPoint and Aspose.Slides for .NET provide a certain number of predefined transformation types.

-In PowerPoint, you may see them via such menu: Format-> TextEffect-> Transform.
-In Aspose.Slides, you may use TextShapeType enum to choose them.
+{{% /alert %}}

+**Using PowerPoint**

+To access predefined transformation types, go through: **Format** -> **TextEffect** -> **Transform**

+**Using Aspose.Slides**

+To select a transformation type, use the TextShapeType enum.

-Let's move on to 3D effects for the text and its shape.
-Let's set a 3D effect to the text shape:
+### Applying 3D effects to Texts and Shapes

+We set a 3D effect to a text shape using this sample code:

 ``` csharp
 autoShape.ThreeDFormat.BevelBottom.BevelType = BevelPresetType.Circle;